 Any material or product that is produced, processed or traded in violation of applicable legislation or the requirements of the Sustainability Framework.

 Non-forest land

-A category containing sub-categories other wooded land and other non-wooded land.
-These include other wooded land, other natural ecosystems, other land and agricultural land.
+A category containing sub-categories of other wooded land and other non-wooded land.
+Other non-wooded land includes other wooded land, other natural ecosystems, other land and agricultural land.
+Source: FAO FRA 2020